It took a few attempts, but I finally landed on just the right texture and flavor for a beautiful “naked” wedding cake, one with no dairy.

 This time, it worked!
 The cake rose nicely, browned evenly, the largest layer did not fall, and all was well in the world.
 Off to the freezer the layers went.

 A couple of days later, trying to figure out how much filling I would need for this “naked cake,” I pulled out a copy of “How to make the Perfect Wedding Cake” that I probably should have read first.
 It indicated that when baking a large layer of 12- or 14-inches, I should use a “cake heating core” a little metal cup that is placed in the pan before filling with batter, and then filled itself with batter.
 The little cup cake will be a plug in the resulting hole.
 There is also a cake heating core that looks jut like a flower nail that heats the batter in the middle of the pan more quickly, thus rendering the cake more stable.
+Who knew?

 Talking to a friend the day of the wedding, as I was commiserating about the fallen cake layers, she told me she used the cake heating core when she made her daughter’s wedding cake.
 Did everyone in the world know about this funny little device except me?
 It sort of looked like the cups of a popover tin, I could certainly see how this little contraption would be just what was needed. (photo right).